-Excused absences include illness (medical, dental, mental health appointments), religious holidays, and family emergencies, and funerals.
-When there are excused absences, it is important for students (especially those in grades 5-12) to find out what work they have missed.
+Excused absences include illness; appointments for medical, dental, and/or mental health (multiple appointments may require a doctor's note); religious holidays; funerals, etc. When there are excused absences, it is important for students (especially those in grades 5-12) to find out what work they have missed.

 For every day of excused absence a student will have one extra day to make up the work.
 Some curriculum, such as class discussion and experiments, cannot be replicated.
-When the student returns to school it is the student's responsibility to schedule make-up tests, quizzes or additional missed work.
+When the student returns to school, it is the student's responsibility to connect with teachers, communicate, and understand course late work policies per the syllabus.
+This includes scheduling make-up tests, quizzes, or additional missed work.

 Any illness beyond three consecutive days may need a doctor's note upon return in order to be excused.

-Multiple excused absences for illness may require a meeting to determine an attendance plan.
+Multiple excused absences for illness may require a meeting to determine an attendance plan and/or require doctor's notes for absences.